-A total of six semester credits must be completed with a grade of "C" or better in the Mathematical Studies Core Area.
+Courses must be completed with a grade of "C" or better in the Mathematical Studies Core Area.
 One course must be selected from Mathematics [MA].
-A second course must be selected from Computer/ Statistics/Quantitative Applications [CS].
+In AGEC A and AGEC B, a second course must be selected from Computer/ Statistics/Quantitative Applications [CS].